 As much as I love spending time in the kitchen sometimes quick dinners are a necessity!
 As far as I am concerned when I need a quick dinner I look no further than fish.

-Fresh fish fillets like this simple salmon curry recipe, my seared tuna steak or pan-fried cod with peas are all wonderful.
-They are all fridge to table in less than 30 minutes, but they do all require a bit of planning.
+Fresh fish fillets like those in this simple recipe, my seared tuna steak or pan-fried cod with peas are all wonderful.
+They are all fridge to table in less than 30 minutes, but they do require a bit of planning.

-If you have no time to plan then frozen shrimp offer a quick meal solution in the same amount of time and require little to no forethought.
+If you have no time to plan then frozen prawns or shrimp offer a quick meal solution in the same amount of time and require little to no forethought.